 We began investigating CoolSculpting after one of our clients was diagnosed with a condition called Paradoxical Adipose Hyperplasia (also knowns as PAH or PH) after undergoing CoolSculpting at a local medspa.
 Since then, we have spoken to many CoolSculpting patients that developed the permanently deforming condition, CoolSculpting providers, and plastic surgeons that have tried to treat the condition.
 Our investigation revealed that the so-called “rare side effect” is not rare at all and that the manufacturer of CoolSculpting did not adequately warn physicians about the severity, permanency, and frequency of this very serious adverse effect.

 The biggest problem with CoolSculpting is that many medical providers operating the medical device do not have an adequate understanding of this very serious adverse effect of CoolSculpting and do not know the accurate incidence rate of Paradoxical Adipose Hyperplasia.
-Therefore, they are not properly informing CoolSculpting patients about their risk of developing deformities after CoolSculpting.
-As with any medical device, doctors using the CoolSculpting device on patients must understand all aspects of the device, including any risks that the device poses for their patients.
-CooSculpting providers rely on the manufacturer to tell them crucial information about the serious adverse effects of the CoolSculpting device.
-Unfortunately, based on our investigation, it is our belief that the manufacturer did not disclose vital information about this permanently deforming condition to physicians operating the medical device.
-As a result, CoolSculpting providers did not properly warn patients about PAH.
+Therefore, important information does not reach CoolSculpting patients about their risk of developing deformities after CoolSculpting.
+As with any medical device, medical professionals using the CoolSculpting device must understand all aspects of the device, including any risks that the device poses for their patients.

 Paradoxical Adipose Hyperplasia (PAH), also referred to as Paradoxical Hyperplasia (PH) is a condition in which the tissue treated by CoolSculpting is damaged, resulting in the opposite effect of what CoolSculpting seeks to achieve -an increase of the targeted fat bulges.
 A person suffering from PAH may find that the treated area has grown three to four times its pre-treatment size (for example if a man had his chest area treated and developed PAH, he would experience enlarged breasts).
 Or, an even more disturbing presentation of PAH is a large, hard mass that develops in various shapes, sometimes in the form of the machine’s applicator.